 Circuit Board Assembly Options

 I've designed a case to house the controller that you can 3D print yourself or order one on the right side of the page.
-There are 3 versions available to match the Raspberry Pi being used.
+There are 3 versions available to match the Raspberry Pi being used as the plugs are different.
 You can also add a face plate for the top of the case where the port connectors and headers come out, requires glue.
 I will also have an editable and printable version so you can personalize the case, you can get it printed as a sticker and cutout holes for the plugs.

 Small in size but it packs a punch

 All Robo-Tank hardware is built using high quality, over sized components so you can expect it to operate for many years to come.
-The Reef-pi standard controller board is 78mm x 100mm squared off.
+The Reef-pi deluxe controller board is 140mm x 102mm squared off.
 The Raspberry Pi gets power through the board so you only need a 12v DC power supply to power the full system.
 If you use a Pi 3 or 4 two of the outside edges are lined up with the edge of the controller board so you have access to the ports through the case.

 Emergency Backup Float Switch Port for DC Port 3